symfony/symfony-docs/contributing/code/security.rst

 For each report, we first try to confirm the vulnerability.
 When it is confirmed, the core team works on a solution following these steps:

 #.
-Send an acknowledgement to the reporter;
+Send an acknowledgment to the reporter;
 #.
 Work on a patch;
 #.
 Get a CVE identifier from `mitre.org`_;
 #.
 Write a security announcement for the official Symfony `blog`_ about the